 Hosted by Jay Hunter, Steve (OOC) and the other Steve (V1), OSW Review is an old-school wrestling review video podcast.
 Originally focusing on pay-per-views from the Hulkamania era, it has since branched out to include the Attitude Era, ECW, WCW, current WWE and even movies.

 Known for their unique sense of humor, the boys of OSW Review have coined many a phrase over the course of their 50+ episode run.
 Most notably, “What Bar is He?” is a regular segment on OSW Review in which Jay, OOC and V1 take turns comparing a wrestler’s outfit to the wrapper of a candy bar (or almost any other commercial product).
-Born from comparing Virgil to a Nogger ice cream bar, OSW also produces a yearly award show in which wrestlers that appeared on that year’s run of reviews a put into categories with a chance to win a prestigious Golden Nogger Award.
+Born from comparing Virgil to a Nogger ice cream bar, OSW also produces a yearly award show in which wrestlers that appeared on that year’s run of reviews are put into categories with a chance to win a prestigious Golden Nogger Award.

 Being huge fans of the show, another big part of OSW Review is America’s longest-running animated program, The Simpsons.
 From the opening introduction to every episode, to the frequent referenced quotes to the “splicey-splicey” of clips from the series, The Simpsons is almost as big a part of OSW as the subject that they are reviewing.